galosandoval/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+relational databases are tables and sql helps manipulate those tables

 2. Why do tables need a `primary key`?

+a primary key on a table gives a row a unique identifier that lets it  communicate with other tables

 3. What is the name given to a table column that references the primary key on another table.

+foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+probably a third table that references both tables to make a one to many relationship to 2 tables

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.